IlyaOrson/CyberDreamcatcher/README.md

 ![Logo](https://github.com/user-attachments/assets/73b01258-609d-4d07-b369-df323f360177)

-> [!IMPORTANT]
+> [!NOTE]
 > This is a research project that serves as a proof-of-concept towards realistic network environments in cyber defence.
-> Our implementation is based on the low-level structure of the CybORGv2.1 simulator but the approach is applicable to other simulators of similar complexity.
+> Our implementation is based on the low-level structure of the CybORG v2.1 simulator, which is unfortunately very gimmicky.
+> Our technique is applicable to other simulators of similar complexity and realism.

 ## Setup